Managing App Gateway

 PTYPE PORT PROTOCOL TARGET-PORT DOMAIN

-A Gateway may be attached to one or more Route references which serve to direct traffic for a subset of traffic to a specific service.
-Same as the above, the web process type already bind the gateway and servies.
+A gateway may be attached to one or more route references which serve to direct traffic for a subset of traffic to a specific service.
+The web process type is already bound to the gateway and service.

 Feedback